-Monroe 2-Orleans BOCES, Brockport Central Schools, the Hilton Central School District, and The College at Brockport have designed a partnership that will address the shortage of substitute teachers and enhance the educational and employment opportunities for The College at Brockport undergraduate and graduate students.
+This program is a partnership between The College at Brockport, Monroe 2-Orleans BOCES, area schools, and area colleges, designed to address the shortage of substitute teachers and enhance the educational and employment opportunities for The College at Brockport undergraduate and graduate students.

 Main Page Content